 Our Guide To Cellular Beauty: The Most Effective Ways To Support Skin*

-Skin care emanates from the inside out.
-Of course how you treat your skin externally certainly has significant results—and might have a more immediate payoff (say, a sheet mask that instantly boosts hydration or a peel that fades dark spots ASAP), but supporting skin health from the inside has long-term benefits.
+Skin care starts from the inside and works its way out.
+Of course how you treat your skin externally certainly has significant results—and might have a more immediate payoff (say, a sheet mask that instantly boosts hydration or a peel that fades dark spots ASAP).
+But supporting skin health from the inside has long-term benefits.
 That's where the real power is.

 1. Consume antioxidants.

-- Astaxanthin: a potent antioxidant, protects the skin's collagen layer and has been shown to help reduce fine lines and age spots and support skin hydration.* Additionally this unique carotenoid has been shown to help combat UV photodamage.*
+- Astaxanthin: a potent antioxidant, it protects the skin's collagen layer and has been shown to help reduce fine lines and age spots and support skin hydration.* Additionally this unique carotenoid has been shown to help combat UV photodamage.*

-- Vitamin C: The water-soluble vitamin helps support your natural production of collagen.* And it does so in two ways: first, by spurring collagen production, and the second, by stabilizing the collagen you already have.*
+- Vitamin C: This essential water-soluble vitamin helps support your natural production of collagen.* And it does so in two ways: first, by spurring collagen production, and the second, by stabilizing the collagen you already have.*

-- Vitamin A or beta-carotene: Vitamin A is critical for skin repair and maintenance.* Beta-carotene, a vitamin A precursor, helps to reduce free radical damage that occurs due to skin damage caused by sun overexposure.*
+- Vitamin A or beta-carotene: Vitamin A is critical for skin repair and maintenance.* Beta-carotene, a carotenoid and vitamin A precursor, helps to reduce free radical damage that occurs due to skin damage caused by sun exposure.*

 While it's vital to support your skin microbiome for optimal skin health, it's equally important to do so with your gut microbiome.
 There's something called the gut-skin axis, and it plays an important role in our overall skin health: It all boils down to the permeability of the lining of your gut.
 When your microflora isn't balanced, it can cause what functional medicine doctors often call leaky gut, which allows particles to "leak" out and stimulate the immune system to produce an inflammatory response in the skin of predisposed individuals.